cguenther0929/hygrometer_esp32_c3/README.md

 * v0.0.6 -- Many features were added.
 Features included, but are not necessarily limited to: printing a string at the bottom of the display; reading temperature; reading humidity; selecting the sensor; fsm state enumeration; sw string updated; general cleanup; etc.

 * v0.0.7 -- Timer routines have been updated for the ESP 3.0x API.
 The sending of emails has been completely revamped.
 The console routine has been implemented by way of separate h and cpp files.
 This version compiles, but there is a lot of testing/work that needs to occur.

+* v0.0.8 --  Code compiles.
+Much EEPROM-related information has been added.
+A good amount of network stuff has been added.
+There is now an application header and source file (kind of like a functions ino file).